liverm/pd-prtg-v2/README.md

 # prtg2pd

+This is a PowerShell script that can be used with PRTG Network Monitor to send a JSON-formatted alert payload to a PagerDuty Events v2 API endpoint managed by an event ruleset.

 ## Test Environment
 This PowerShell script has been tested with the following configuration:
 * Windows Server 2016 Standard
 * PowerShell v5.x or higher
 * PRTG v19.2

-## Requirement
-Send a JSON-formatted alert payload to a PagerDuty Events v2 API endpoint managed by an event ruleset.

 ## Installation

 Copy the PowerShell script to the following directory on the PRTG server:

 `C:\Program Files (x86)\PRTG Network Monitor\Notifications\EXE`